Watering

 • Let a 1-inch-depth finger check decide each watering, since Schefflera's water use swings so much with light and season that no fixed interval stays accurate year-round

-• Add 25–30% perlite to any potting mix for Schefflera
+• Add 25 to 30 percent perlite to any potting mix used for Schefflera

 • Use a pot with drainage holes sized to the plant's actual root mass, and drain the saucer promptly — a mature Schefflera's woody, multi-stem base draws water unevenly, so standing water at the bottom compounds whatever section is already slower to dry

-• Reduce watering frequency significantly in winter — Schefflera uses water much more slowly in low-light cold months
+• Reduce watering frequency significantly in winter, since Schefflera uses water much more slowly during the low-light, cooler months

 Quick Summary